-The solution is to use chaos engineering to break things on purpose, rather than waiting for things to go wrong.
-Chaos Engineering -- thoughtful, planned experiments to introduce failure into our systems to identify and fix unknown faults -- helps us build robust and resilient systems.
+The solution is to use Chaos Engineering to break things on purpose, rather than waiting for things to go wrong.
+Chaos Engineering -- thoughtful, planned experiments to introduce failure into our systems to identify and fix unknown faults -- helps us build robust and reliable systems.
 Think of it like a flu shot for your application.

 We're helping companies anticipate and mitigate failure before it happens.